John 11: 17-25 (CEB)

 Kids Weekly Summer Email

-If you are interested in discussing and helping plan adult spiritual formation groups for this next season in our COVID impacted context, please reach out to Deborah.
-We will be scheduling a Zoom meeting to discern together what groups might serve our body in this time.
+If you are interested in discussing and helping plan adult spiritual formation groups for this next season in our COVID impacted context, please reach out to Deborah at firstname.lastname@example.org.
+Desires noted thus far have to do with connecting more deeply with God, with one another, and continuing to engage in anti-racist action and reflection.
+We will be scheduling a Zoom meeting at the end of August to discern together what kind of groups might serve our body in this time.

-The prayer team is meeting each Tuesday at 7:30 AM to pray a liturgy together.
-You are welcome to join us for Tuesday morning prayer, or to join in daily prayer.
-If you have a prayer request or are interested in participating in this prayer ministry, please contact Erin or Deborah, and we will connect you.
+Join with the prayer team Tuesday at 7:30 AM to pray for the life of our world and our body together.
+The morning time is open to join in when you can.
+If you have a prayer request or are interested in participating in this prayer ministry, please contact Erin or Deborah at email@example.com, and we will connect you.
 Send prayer requests to firstname.lastname@example.org.

 The Compassionate Action team stewards ten percent of all the tithes and offerings given to Mountainside and looks for opportunities to use those funds to support families with need in our communities and around the world.